Church of St Michael is a Grade II listed building in the Dorset local planning authority area, England. First listed on 31 July 1961. Church.

 Description

-Parish Church in the Early English style.
-C15 origins; restored and the chancel rebuilt 1881-2 by the architects Crickmay & Son.
-The tower was partly rebuilt by architect C E Ponting in 1897; further repairs in the mid-C20 by Potter & Hare.
+The Church of St Michael is a parish church with origins in the 15th century, extensively restored and the chancel rebuilt in 1881-2 by Crickmay & Son.
+The tower was partly rebuilt in 1897 by architect C E Ponting, with further repairs in the mid-20th century by Potter & Hare.
+It is constructed of coursed rubble stone with ashlar dressings, covered by tiled roofs with coped gables.
+Some older materials were reused during the 19th-century restoration.

-INTERIOR: internally the walls are plastered.
-The arch to the tower has a panelled soffit; the C19 chancel arch has attached shafts with octagonal caps.
-The nave has a wagon roof with arch-braced trusses resting on carved corbels, and the chancel has a C19 pointed barrel roof, both are boarded internally.
-There is a trussed rafter roof to porch.
+Inside, the walls are plastered.
+The arch leading to the tower has a panelled soffit, and the 19th-century chancel arch has attached shafts with octagonal caps.
+The nave has a wagon roof supported by arch-braced trusses resting on carved corbels, while the chancel has a 19th-century pointed barrel roof, both boarded internally.
+The porch roof is a trussed rafter design.

-FITTINGS: the C15 octagonal font has a tapered bowl with a moulded edge and angles, and a splayed underside with small cusped panels and two panels with foliage.
-It has a plain stem and a moulded base.
-The stained glass in the west window of the porch is C15 and bears the coat of arms of Sherborne Abbey.
-The pews, pulpit and altar rail are C19.
-A set of thirteen C15 consecration crosses in relief have been re-set in various places on the external and internal walls.
-The organ, built by TC Bates & Son of London, has a gothic case.
+Notable fittings include a 15th-century octagonal font with a tapered bowl, a moulded edge, a splayed underside with small cusped and foliage panels, a plain stem, and a moulded base.
+Stained glass in the west window of the porch is dated to the 15th century and displays the coat of arms of Sherborne Abbey.
+The pews, pulpit, and altar rail are 19th-century additions.
+A collection of thirteen 15th-century consecration crosses in relief have been reset on both the external and internal walls.
+The organ, built by TC Bates & Son of London, features a Gothic case.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.